precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-distributed-meshes.md

 * Only one mesh is needed.
 * Same `precice-config.xml` as for serial case.
 * Additional communication step after preCICE communication is complete might be required.
-* Only nearest projection mapping is not supported, since adapter cannot `precice::setMeshEdge(...)` for edges that cross the border between two ranks.
+* Mesh connectivity information is restricted to vertices owned by the rank.
+Therefore `precice::setMeshEdge(...)` cannot be called for edges that cross the border between two ranks.

 ## Use a single `mesh` and duplicate copied vertices